 Dimmer Switches Versus Three-Way Switches

-We’re all familiar with the traditional up-down, on-off switches that come standard in most old homes and apartments.
+We’re all familiar with the traditional up-down, on-off switches that come standard in most old homes.
 But what about the more advanced options?
 When designing a custom lighting scheme that really enhances your home, those simple standard switches may not suffice.
 To achieve the look you desire, you may want to explore some of your other choices.
 Namely: dimmer switches versus three-way switches.

 What are they?
 How are they different, and when would you choose a dimmer switch versus a three-way switch?
 As it turns out, these switches are actually very different, and each is suited for its own set of situations.
 But first, let’s look at how they work: